aghArdeshir/aghardeshir.github.io/ideas/ownerless-open-source-software.md

 ## Next Actions

+- The very first real action is to get a VPS with a static IP.
+That's how I know to start doing stuff.
+- Then create a git repo there and verify that you can actually pull and push to it.

+Then:

 - A POC with a few sample Git repos hosted in it.
 - A few mock users called actor 1, actor 2, ..., actor 5.
 - A few sample code proposals to the project.